 Hemp pasta is an organic superfood not only known for its delicious nutty flavor but also its creative, eye-catching designs.
 Here are some hemp pasta types you can find in the market

 - Hemp Radiator: Initially named after the old cast-iron steam radiators – Radiatore, this hemp pasta has nooks and ruffled edges that capture more sauce for a tasty bite.

 - Hemp Rigatoni: This hemp pasta has hard ridges and a coarse texture, allowing it to cling better to cheese and sauce.

 - Hemp Zucca: It’s a plump and round hemp pasta that offers pockets to fill up with a sauce for a juicy bite.

 2 Simple Hemp Pasta Recipes You Can Try at Home

 There are so many ways you can prepare your hemp pasta dish.
+There are so many hemp recipes.
+Here are just a few.
 It all depends on your creativity, resources, and the time you have on your hands.
 If you don’t know where to start, here are some easy-to-follow hemp pasta recipes you can try.

 Hemp Pasta with Chicken Soup

 - 8 oz. hemp pasta